apache/dolphinscheduler-sdk-python/DEVELOP.md

 a new workflow by the code his/her definition.
 So we have some **side object** in `pydolphinscheduler/side` directory, their only check object exists or not, and create them if not exists.

-### Process Definition
+### Workflow

-pydolphinscheduler workflow object name, process definition is also same name as Java object(maybe would be change to other word for more simple).
+pydolphinscheduler workflow object name, workflow is also same name as Java object(maybe would be change to other word for more simple).

 ### Tasks